Verify a proof

 Drop bundle_manifest.json to compare

-From the originals/ folder of your proof ZIP
+From the root of your proof ZIP